Finhabits-RetoFinanciero

 Example of Compound Interest Growth

-Imagine investing $1,000at an annual interest rate of 7%, compounded annually:
+Imagine investing $1,000 at an annual interest rate of 7%, compounded annually:

 • After 10 years: $1,967